-Delta Air Lines launches cargo-only flights between Brussels, Belgium and Detroit, U.S. - Aviation24.be
+Delta Air Lines launches cargo-only flights between Brussels, Belgium, and Detroit, Michigan, U.S. - Aviation24.be

-Delta Air Lines will start a cargo-only service between Brussels, Belgium and Detroit, United States, the airline will operate the flight twice-weekly in January and three times per week as from February on Airbus A330 aircraft.
+Delta Air Lines will start a cargo-only service between Brussels, Belgium, and Detroit, Michigan, United States, the airline will operate the flight twice-weekly in January and three times per week as from February on Airbus A330 aircraft.

 In March, the airline will switch the A330 aircraft to an Airbus A350-900.